emadkhan/You-Dont-Know-JS/objects-classes/ch5.md

 Wait!
 What's going on here?
 A regular, non-`class` factory function in invoked with the `new` keyword, as if it was a `class`.
 Does that change anything about the outcome of the code?

 No... and yes. `anotherPoint` here is exactly the same object as it would have been had I not used `new`.
 But!
 The object that `new` creates, links, and assigns as `this` context? *That* object was completely ignored and thrown away, ultimately to be garbage collected by JS.
-Unfortunately, the JS engine cannot predict that you're not going to use the object that you asked `new` to create, so it always still gets cteated even if it goes unused.
+Unfortunately, the JS engine cannot predict that you're not going to use the object that you asked `new` to create, so it always still gets created even if it goes unused.

 That's right!
 Using a `new` keyword against a factory function might *feel* more ergonomic or familiar, but it's quite wasteful, in that it creates **two** objects, and wastefully throws one of them away.